TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 Currently, various methods exist for implementing a battery management system.
 The Zero Motorcycle battery includes a proprietary BMS but integrating it into the current vehicle shall require modifications.
 Additionally, much of the motorcycle’s original system is no longer available, complicating the adaptation process.

 If the team decides to design a new battery, a custom BMS shall be required to prevent suboptimal operating conditions, overheating, and battery damage.
+A new battery costs ~$7,500-$10,000.
+Therefore, the team stands to not only own the design of their BMS and battery combination, but also save money in the process.

 Alternative options include purchasing pre-built batteries from major manufacturing companies supporting the Formula SAE competition.
 However, these batteries pose several challenges, including increased weight and integration complexities.
 Regardless of the battery selection, a dedicated BMS shall be necessary to mitigate fire risks and ensure compliance with Formula SAE regulations and tests.